fkyprianou/deved-platform/content/blog/en/secure-your-inbound-media-files-with-the-vonage-messages-api.md

 Authorization: Bearer eyJ0eXAiOiJKV1Qi...
 ```

-With the feature enabled, making a GET request to the media URL without a correctly set Authorization header will result in an 401 Unauthorized response.
+With the feature enabled, making a GET request to the media URL without a correctly set Authorization header will result in a 401 Unauthorized response.

 ### Generating JWTs